A Large Scale Benchmark and an Inclusion-Based Algorithm for Continuous Collision Detection: Method

 In other words, $\incl g(D)$ is a $n$-dimensional interval bounding the range of $g$ evaluated over an $m$-dimensional interval $D$ bounding its domain.
 We call the inclusion function $\incl g$ of a continuous function $g$ convergent if for an interval $X$

-A \emph{convergent} inclusion function can be used to find a root of a function $g$ over a domain bounded by the interval $I_0=[x_1^1,x_1^2]\times\dots\times[x_m^1,x_m^2]$.
-To find the roots of $g$, we sequentially bisect the initial $m$-dimensional interval $I_0$, until it becomes sufficiently small (Algorithm~\ref{alg:snyder}).
-The algorithm starts by initializing a list $L$ of intervals to be checked with $I_0$ (line~\ref{ll:init}).
-At every iteration, the algorithm retrieves an interval $I$ from $L$ and evaluates the inclusion function to obtain the interval $I_g$ (line~\ref{ll:inc}).
+A \emph{convergent} inclusion function can be used to find a root of a function $g$ over a domain bounded by the interval $I_0=[\LE{x_1},\RI{x_1}]\times\dots\times[\LE{x_m},\RI{x_m}]$.
+To find the roots of $g$, we sequentially bisect the initial $m$-dimensional interval $I_0$, until it becomes sufficiently small (Algorithm~\ref{alg:snyder}). \review{Figure~\ref{fig:bisection} shows a 1D example (i.e., $g\colon\RR\to\RR$) of a bisection algorithm.} The algorithm starts by initializing a \review{stack} \revieww{$S$} of intervals to be checked with $I_0$ (line~\ref{ll:init}).
+At every level $\ell$ (line~\ref{ll:lopp}), the algorithm retrieves an interval $I$ from \revieww{$S$} and evaluates the inclusion function to obtain the interval $I_g$ (line~\ref{ll:inc}).
 Then it checks if the root is included in $I_g$ (line~\ref{alg:line:origin-in}).
 If not $I$ can be safely discarded since $I_g$ bounds the range of $g$ over the domain bounded by $I$.
 Otherwise ($0 \in I_g$), it checks if $w(I)$ is smaller than a user-defined threshold $\delta$.
-If so it appends $I$ to the solution $R$ (line~\ref{ll:add-sol}).
-If $I$ is too large, the algorithm splits one of its dimensions (e.g., $[x_1^1,x_1^2]$ is split in $[x_1^1,x_1^3]$ and $[x_1^3,x_1^2]$ with $x_1^3 = (x_1^1+x_1^2)/2$) and appends the two new intervals $I_1, I_2$ to the list (line~\ref{ll:append}).
+If so it appends $I$ to the \revieww{result} (line~\ref{ll:add-sol}).
+If $I$ is too large, the algorithm splits one of its dimensions (e.g., $[\LE{x_1},\RI{x_1}]$ is split in $[\LE{x_1},\tilde x_1]$ and $[\tilde x_1, \RI{x_1}]$ with $\tilde x_1 = (\LE{x_1}+\RI{x_1})/2$) and appends the two new intervals $I_1, I_2$ to the \revieww{stack $S$} (line~\ref{ll:append}).

 \paragraph{Generic Construction of Inclusion Functions}